AIJAC: Rambam Israel Fellowship Program

 In late 2003, AIJAC launched the Rambam Israel Fellowship Program to facilitate educational and fact-finding trips to Israel for selected journalists, politicians, political advisers, government officials, trade union officials, student leaders, and academics.
 Participation includes "air/ground transport, accommodation, meals and other associated costs".
-According to Australian Jewish journalist Antony Loewenstein, the week-long Rambam program included meetings with prominent Israeli politicians such as Ehud Barak and Benjamin Netanyahu, a tour of the Israeli West Bank barrier, and brief meetings with Palestinian leaders in Ramallah.
+According to Loewenstein, the week-long Rambam program included meetings with prominent Israeli politicians such as Ehud Barak and Benjamin Netanyahu, a tour of the Israeli West Bank barrier, and brief meetings with Palestinian leaders in Ramallah.

-The first Rambam participants were a group of young political leaders who undertook a week-long program of activities in July 2003.
+The first Rambam participants were a group of young political leaders, including Chris Minns and Bill Shorten, who undertook a week-long program of activities in July 2003.
 The second Rambam mission consisted of a five-member Coalition parliamentary delegation who visited Israel in December 2003.
 The third Rambam mission in February 2004 was a bipartisan parliamentary delegation consisting of Australian Labor Party Senators Stephen Conroy (Victoria), Linda Kirk (South Australia), Ursula Stephens (New South Wales), and Liberal Members of Parliament Steven Ciobo, Sophie Panopoulos, and Andrew Southcott.
 More recently, in 2018, Senators Stirling Griff (Centre Alliance) and Kristina Keneally (Labor) attended, along with other politicians, as well as journalists, including Sharri Markson and James Campbell.

 AIJAC Rambam journalist participants have included The Herald and Weekly Times editor in chief Peter Blunden and journalist John Ferguson, the Australian Financial Reviews Ben Potter and Robert Bolton, The Ages chief editorial writer John Watson, The Courier-Mails Dennis Atkins, the Special Broadcasting Service's Sally Watson, the Sydney Morning Heralds Louise Dodson, and Channel Ten's John Hill.

 Criticism

 Palestinian Authority

-According to Reich, Palestinian Authority officials have expressed criticism of AIJAC's pro-Israel advocacy work and media management.
+According to academic Chanan Reich, Palestinian Authority officials have expressed criticism of AIJAC's pro-Israel advocacy work and media management.
 The-then Head of the General Palestinian Delegation to Australia Ali Kazak alleged that AIJAC tried to prevent factual reporting by the Australian media on the Israel-Palestine conflict.
 Kazak was particularly critical of an AIJAC report criticising the Australian public broadcaster Special Broadcasting Service (SBS), which he claimed tried to suppress what he referred to as "Israel's internationally condemned bloody occupation, violations and war crimes committed on a daily basis against the defenceless Palestinian people on the pretext that such coverage is pro-Palestinian".